“What can I do for my husband when he has an Atrial Fibrillation episode? How can I be supportive?”

 • Deep breathing and holding one’s breathe while pressing down hard on the diaphragm.

 • A-Fib is sometimes triggered by body position—lying or leaning on the left side.
 Lying on one’s back and relaxing the chest may help terminate A-Fib episodes triggered by lying on the left side.

 • Putting one’s head between one’s legs and deep breathing.

-If this episode is unusual and your spouse is in great discomfort with their heart beating very rapidly and irregularly, consider calling emergency services (dial 911 in the US.) or drive him to hospital emergency room.
+If this episode is unusual and your spouse is in great discomfort with his heart beating very rapidly and irregularly, consider calling emergency services (dial 911 in the US.) or drive him to a hospital emergency room.
 The emergency room staff can use a defibrillator and medications to electrically shock him back into normal sinus rhythm.
-Or convert him/her back to sinus rhythm using drugs.
+Or convert him back into sinus rhythm using drugs.